 12. Gold Is the Best Investment

 Despite the commercials touting the benefits of gold, opinions about its benefits as an investment vary.
-Gold is currently trading at $1,330 an ounce and is up 14.75 percent in 2017, but the metal is still off its all-time high of $1,864 an ounce, set in September 2011.
+Gold is currently trading at about $1,200 an ounce and is down roughly 7 percent in 2018, but the metal is still off its all-time high of $1,916 an ounce, set in August 2011.
 Gold can be a decent hedge.
 However, investing directly in the metal carries additional costs, like storage.

 13. 5-Star Mutual Funds Are the Best Investments

 Morningstar assigns mutual funds a star rating that is based upon past performance and other metrics.
 Five stars is the highest ranking.
 However, these rankings of past performance are not meant to be predictors of future performance.
-Morningstar’s analyst ratings do provide a forward-looking analysis of mutual funds.
+Morningstar’s analyst ratings do provide a forward-looking analysis of mutual funds, but never forget that past performance is no guarantee of future returns.

 14. Safe Investments Are the Way to Go

-To most people, safe investments mean that they are “safe” from losing money or declining in value.
-Examples are bank savings accounts, CDs and money market funds.
-While these investments are safe, they offer very meager returns in today’s low-interest environment.
-People who are saving for long-term goals, like retirement, face the prospect of losing purchasing power to inflation as a result of overexposure to safe investments.
+To most people, safe investments — like bank savings accounts, CDs and money market funds — mean that they are “safe” from losing money or declining in value.
+While these investments are safe, they offer very meager returns compared to those available in bonds, stocks or other “risky” securities.
+People who are saving for long-term goals, like retirement, face the prospect of losing purchasing power to inflation as a result of playing it too safe with their money.

 15. International Investing Is Too High-Risk